aquizon/FindMyRecipes/README.md

 7. Implementing a search bar for the user to quickly find ingredients

 8. Adding a pop-up that indicates whether a user's action was successfully done
+    * Modifications: Instead of using a pop-up, we used counters for each of the food categories.

 ## Technical Details and Decisions
 The implementation of our application involves the creation of multiple classes and information/images found online.
 The features of our technical design and the description of our process are listed below.